 Bus Operator Salary

 Bus Operators in the United States take home approximately $17.87 per hour on average.
 Geography is the biggest factor affecting pay for this group, followed by the specific employer and tenure.
 Bus Operators who participated in the survey are largely men, dominating at 61 percent.
 The majority of workers are highly satisfied with their job.
 A strong majority enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a majority.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Bus Operator